 When precision counts.

 Mask with premium painter’s tape when sharp lines matter.
 For example, baseboards and trim, switches and hardware that can’t be removed, adjoining walls of differing colors, windows, cabinets and backsplashes.
-FrogTape® Painter’s Tape is treated with a patented PaintBlock Technology® that forms a barrier when it comes into contact with moisture, preventing paint bleed and ensuring clean, sharp lines.
+FrogTape® Painter’s Tape is treated with a PaintBlock Technology® that forms a barrier when it comes into contact with moisture, preventing paint bleed and ensuring clean, sharp lines.